 Family businesses have long been dominating Asia’s corporate landscape.
-Although the number of family owned business is high, they are usually small and medium sized businesses and therefore tend to keep a low profile.
-Consequently, many people ignore or even look down upon them.
+Although the number of family-owned businesses is high, they are usually small and medium-sized businesses and therefore tend to keep a low profile.
+Consequently, many people ignore or even look down on them.
 Government policies can support small and medium enterprises although many of these policies are not specifically meant for family businesses.
-Most business schools in the world also tend to design curricular which focus on dispersed-ownership corporations rather than family-owned businesses.
-We strongly believe that family businesses deserve a lot more attention than what they receive.
+Most business schools in the world also tend to design curricula that focus on dispersed-ownership corporations rather than family-owned businesses.
+We strongly believe that family businesses deserve a lot more attention than they receive.

 There are of course more solutions than problems; deficiencies actually can lead to new opportunities.
 In establishing the Center for Family Business, we have provided a platform for collaborative research with international and regional research institutions; the Center is working closely with industry professionals to showcase exemplary practices on the trans-generational model of family businesses.
 This Center aims to work with Asian family businesses and professionals in this field to assemble the missing pieces for an agile ecology that can help to sustain the growth of family businesses.

 - Balance: Blending the ideas of the East and the West

 - Scope: Covering businesses, families, and advisors